 - Or a custom installation of a popular ecommerce software program like GoDaddy, WooCommerce or Cs-cart

 Popularity and reputability usually indicate that a platform has been well-tested and is regularly updated.
 Also, be aware of your own technical ability when considering the scope of support that is available for the platform.
 It is often worth paying a higher ongoing fee to have prompt support when you need it.
 Also, ensure that your website will be able to provide an optimal user experience from the home page through to checkout.
-This user path is one of the most important aspects of your website.
+This user path is one of the most important aspects of your website design in The Woodlands.

 5. Poorly showcasing products.